sagrawalx/sagrawalx.github.io/teaching/fa18-b3_ma126/syllabus.md

 ### Problem sets

 After class, you will hopefully be ready to tackle the problem set listed in the fourth column of the calendar.
-Some of those will be identical to (or closely related to) problems we already discussed in class.

-The problem sets will not be collected, but the quizzes and the final exam will draw *very heavily* from these problem sets.
-You can check your answers against Hefferon's solutions.
-If you have a solution to a problem that you think is correct but is different from Hefferon's solution, let's discuss it during office hours!
-I have already found at least one error in the solutions manual.
+These problem sets will be due in batches 4 times throughout the block.
+Only the problems that are multiples of 4 will be graded, but it is strongly recommended that you do all of them.
+Practice is the name of the game!

 ## Assessment